MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-risk-assessment-model.md

 In our sample plug-in, EvaluateRequest method implementation parses the clientIpAddress from the requestContext parameter and compares it with all the IPs loaded from the AD FS DB.
 If a match is found, method returns 2 for Block, else it returns 1 for Allow.
 Based on the returned value, AD FS either blocks or allows the request.

+>[!NOTE]
-Note: The sample plug-in discussed above implements only IRequestReceivedThreatDetectionModule interface.
+>The sample plug-in discussed above implements only IRequestReceivedThreatDetectionModule interface.
 However, the risk assessment model provides two additional interfaces –IPreAuthenticationThreatDetectionModule (to implement risk assessment logic duing pre-authentication stage) and IPostAuthenticationThreatDetectionModule (to implement risk assessment logic during post-authentication stage).
 The details on the two interfaces are provided below.

 #### IPreAuthenticationThreatDetectionModule Interface